Dick Hubbard: Mayoral term

 Hubbard was elected as part of a broad swing to the centre-left in the 2004 Auckland City local government elections, predicated on concerns about the style of the previous mayor, and proposals to construct a major new multi-laned road through the city's relatively affluent eastern suburbs.
 Although formally independent, Hubbard's support on Auckland's council was derived from the centre-left leaning City Vision, Labour, and Action Hobson tickets.

 Re-election bid, 2007

 Hubbard was defeated by John Banks in the 2007 local body elections, by a margin of 10,000 votes.
-Hubbard won 35,314 of the votes compared to Bank's 45,387 votes in an election marked by low voter turn-out.
+Hubbard won 35,314 of the votes compared to Banks' 45,387 votes in an election marked by low voter turn-out.

 Political positions

 Hubbard endorsed the Labour Party prior to the 2017 general election, appearing in a series of promotional videos and donating $15,000 to the campaign.
 He stated that he regarded himself as a swing voter and had voted for both National and Labour previously, but was "very concerned about our slow progress on climate" under the incumbent government.
+Hubbard donated $100,000 to the Labour Party in May 2023.

 Honours and awards

+In 1984 Hubbard was elected a Fellow of the New Zealand Institute of Food Science and Technology.
 Hubbard was conferred an honorary Doctor of Science degree by Massey University in 1999.
 In the 2001 New Year Honours, he was appointed an Officer of the New Zealand Order of Merit, for services to business and the community.